jonnonz1/nz-statute-book/acts/public/1986/commerce-act-1986.md

 ### 65B Effect of clearance under section 65A
-The effect of a clearance given under section 65A is that— (a) a party to the contract, arrangement, understanding, or covenant to which the clearance relates does not contravene section 27, 28, 30, 36, or 36A by entering into the contract or arrangement, or arriving at the understanding , or giving, or requiring the giving of, the covenant; and
+The effect of a clearance given under section 65A is that— (a) a party to the contract, arrangement, understanding, or covenant to which the clearance relates does not contravene section 27, 28, 30, 36, or 36A by entering into the contract or arrangement, or arriving at the understanding, or giving, or requiring the giving of, the covenant; and
   (b) a person does not contravene section 27, 28, 30, 36, or 36A by giving effect to any cartel provision in the contract, arrangement, understanding, or covenant to which the clearance relates; and
   (c) section 30C(1) does not apply to any cartel provision in the contract, arrangement, understanding, or covenant.